dominikl/TestZarr/README.md

 # TestZarr

-A Java command-line application for Zarr operations using JZarr library.
+A Java command-line tool for creating NGFF Zarrs for testing purposes.

 ## Requirements